NoelTheis/BlazorBarcodes/README.md

                     Content="Hello World!">
 </BarcodeComponent>
 ```
-The codes are renderer as SVG by default.
+The codes are rendered as SVG by default.

 If you´d like to quickly play around with the different barcodes, you create an easy selection like this.